Weak localization of light in hot atomic vapors: Introduction

 \section{Introduction}

-Light scattered on dilute ensembles of cold atoms gives rise to interference between the fields emitted by individual atoms.
+Light propagating through dilute ensembles of scattering objects gives rise to interference between the fields emitted by individual scatterers.
 As is well known, this interference pattern is in general not a purely random superposition of fields but may exhibit non-trivial features that survive even after an ensemble average is performed.
-Those include the coherent backscattering (CBS) effect \cite{Albada85, Wolf85, Labeyrie1999}, a manifestation of weak localization, long-range speckle correlations \cite{Feng91, Berkovits94} or enhanced intensity fluctuations \cite{Nieuwenhuizen95} to give a few examples.
-Scattering of light is also investigated in dense atomic clouds, where the atoms no longer emit independently due to dipole-dipole interactions.
+Those include the coherent backscattering (CBS) effect \cite{Albada85, Wolf85}, a manifestation of weak localization, long-range speckle correlations \cite{Feng91, Berkovits94} or enhanced intensity fluctuations \cite{Nieuwenhuizen95} to give a few examples.
+Scattering of light is also investigated in cold atomic vapors, where CBS can be observed as well \cite{Labeyrie1999}.
+In these systems, special attention has been paid to dense atomic clouds, where the atoms no longer emit independently due to dipole-dipole interactions.
 This impacts the optical properties of atomic vapors, leading to resonance shifts or broadening \cite{Keaveney12, Javanainen14, Jennewein16}, modifies the mean free path and refractive index \cite{Cherroret16}, and affects the transmission properties of light \cite{Saint-Jalm18, Pellegrino14, Corman17, Guerin16, Ferioli21}.
 Dipole-dipole interactions also compete with the phenomenon of Anderson localization, to date not yet observed for light in three dimensions \cite{Skipetrov14}.